Scholarships

 • Additional Transfer Scholarships

-Two additional scholarships/awards may be combined with the one academic/merit scholarship (total of three), not to exceed the total of direct costs.
-Completing a FAFSA is required.
+• A maximum of two additional scholarships/awards may be combined with one academic/merit scholarship (total of three), not to exceed the total of direct costs.
+Completing a FAFSA and listing Kentucky Wesleyan College (code #001969) is required to receive any of the following scholarships.

 Athletic Scholarship: Determined by each Coach in his/her sport.